roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-05 ****** bydawn1958© A lick, another stroke and she felt her tummy quivering on life support.
+A lick, another stroke and she felt her tummy quivering on life support.
 Her throbbing clit must have been in the back of his hungry throat when the sound of a loud, passionate moan filled the classroom.
 Fake it, fake it kept running through her distraught brain when an orgasm erupted so powerful it shook the desk.
 Every muscle in her lithe midsection tightened in a futile attempt to stave off defeat but the cream filled the man's mouth much to his delight.
 Kerri could hear slurping noises and knew he was drinking with a newfound thirst and she gave up the fight.

  She made noises much like a wild animal and was unable to prevent her hips from thrusting upward towards the man.
 With the most evil of intentions, he rammed a finger into a vacant hole and it made Kerri moan in disgust.
 She remembered thinking, "Fatso is fucking me like a real man and making me come like a slut, a lost woman without any control."